rnwolf/simple-web-gantt-viewer/README.md

 ### Data Management

+#### ID Normalization Toggle

+- Toggle: "Normalize IDs on save" (in the top toolbar)
+- When ON (default): Task IDs and link endpoints are remapped to a clean numeric sequence (1..N) in the saved file for readability and testing.
+- When OFF: If any tasks have temporary IDs like `temp://123456789`, saved tasks and links will retain those IDs unmodified.
+This is useful during editing sessions to avoid breaking in-memory relations.
+- The save metadata includes `normalizedIds: true|false` so you can tell which mode produced the file.

+#### Timeline Viewport Persistence

+- The current timeline Start and End values are saved into metadata (`timelineStart`, `timelineEnd`).
+- When loading a file, the timeline is restored from metadata if present.
+If not present, the app computes a sensible window from the tasks’ min start and max end (with padding) to ensure the project is visible immediately.

 - **File Import/Export**: Save and load projects as JSON files
 - **Data Persistence**: Maintains state across browser sessions
 - **Real-time Updates**: Immediate visual feedback for all changes